 Vespasian restored the scaena (Suet.
 Vesp.
 19), which had perhaps been injured when the Vitellians stormed the Capitol, and Alexander Severus is said to have intended to restore it again (Hist.
 Alex.
 Sev.
 44), but of this nothing more is known.
 Martial mentions this theatre with that of Pompeius as one of the notable structures of the city (x.
 51. 11); and parts of the ludi saeculares of Severus were celebrated in it, as in the games of Augustus (CIL vi.
 32328, 33 ; EE viii.
 271, 285).
 It is found on sundry inscriptions as an indication of location (Fast.
 Allif.
 Vail. a. d. xvi Kal.
 Sept., CIL i².
 217, 240, Amit. a. d. xv Kal.
 Nov., 12. p.
 245: Iano ad theatrum Marcelli; Urb.
 CIL i².
 252, 339; vi.
 9868: sagarius a theatro Marcelli; 10028; 33838 a: coactor a theatro Marcelliano); in Servius incidentally (Aen. vii.
 607, cf. Jord. i.
 2, 347); and in Reg.
 (Reg.
 IX).

-The theatre is represented on fragments (28, 112) of the Marble Plan, and stands near the Tiber, on the north-west side of the forum Holitorium.
+The theater is represented on fragments (28, 112) of the Marble Plan, and stands near the Tiber, on the north-west side of the Forum Holitorium.
 The stage is toward the river, and the main axis runs north- north-east and south-south-west.
 It was built of travertine for the most part, with opus reticulatum in the foundations and inner walls (AJA 1912, 393), covered on the inside-and perhaps partly on the outside-with stucco and marble.
 A little less than one-third of the semi-circular exterior is still standing in the Via del Teatro di Marcello.
 It was built with three series of open arcades, one above the other.
 Between the arches of the lowest arcade are half-columns of the Doric order, and above them is a Doric entablature with triglyphs and an attic, 1.20 metre high, with projections that form the bases of the half- columns of the second Ionic arcade.
 The entablature above these columns consists of an architrave of three projecting ledges, with a plain frieze and cornice.
 The original third arcade with Corinthian pilasters has been entirely destroyed and replaced with modern masonry.
 Thirteen piers, 3 metres wide and 2 thick, with their engaged columns, are still standing, and were till lately buried to about one-third of their height beneath the ground.
 Immediately within these piers was an ambulatory running round the cavea, from which spur walls were built on radial lines to support the tiers of seats.
-The construction of the walls, seats, etc., as well as of the exterior, seems to have been quite like that of the theatre of Pompeius and that which was afterwards developed in the Colosseum.
+The construction of the walls, seats, etc., as well as of the exterior, seems to have been quite like that of the theater of Pompeius and that which was afterwards developed in the Colosseum.
 The arcades, ambulatories, and chambers between the open walls have now been cleared.
 The diameter of the theatre was about 150 metres, the scaena was about 80-9o metres long and 20 deep; and at each end of the scaena was an apsidal hall, about 25 by 15 metres, one of which may have been the regia (see above).

 According to the Notitia, this theatre had 20500 loca, and if this is interpreted to mean running feet of seats, as is usual at present, it would accommodate from ten to fourteen thousand spectators (BC 1894, 320), but much doubt attaches to these estimates of seating capacity (in addition to literature cited see in general BC 1901, 65-70; HJ 515-519; LR 493-495; D’Esp.
 Mon. i.
 36-38; ASA 88; ZA 231-236; Capitolium i.
 529-534; ii.
 594-600).